Social commerce strategies: from browsing to buying on social media

 • Cookie consent: Implement correct cookie banners

-• Data minimization: Only collect necessary data
+• Data minimization: Collect only necessary data

 • Right to be forgotten: Allow customers to delete their data